-On October 6, 2017, the FERC rejected the TOs' June 5, 2017 filing in this proceeding, 28 which was designed to reinstate TOs' transmission rates to those in place prior to the FERC's orders later vacated by the DC Circuit's Emera Maine29 decision.
-The FERC required the TOs to continue collecting their ROEs currently on file, subject to a future FERC order.
-30 The FERC explained that it will "order such refunds or surcharges as necessary to replace the rates set in the now-vacated order with the rates that the Commission ultimately determines to be just and reasonable in its order on remand" so as to "put the parties in the position that they would have been in but for [its] error."
-For the time being, so as not to "significantly complicate the process of putting into effect whatever ROEs the Commission establishes on remand" or create "unnecessary and detrimental variability in rates," the FERC has temporarily left in place the ROEs set in Opinion 531-A, pending an order on remand.31 On November 6, the TOs requested rehearing of the Order Rejecting Filing.
+"unnecessary and detrimental variability in rates," the FERC has temporarily left in place the ROEs set in Opinion 531-A, pending an order on remand.33 On November 6, the TOs requested rehearing of the Order Rejecting Filing.
 On December 4, the FERC issued a tolling order providing it additional time to consider the TOs' request for rehearing of the Order Rejecting Filing, which remains pending.
-If you have any questions concerning this matter, please contact Joe Fagan (202-218-3901; ifagan@daypitney.com) or Eric Runge (617-345-4735; ekrunge@daypitney.com).
+If you have any questions concerning this matter, please contact Joe Fagan (202-218-3901; jfagan@daypitney.com) or Eric Runge (617-345-4735; ekrunge@daypitney.com).